DevOps: Principles, Practices, and DevOps Engineer Role

 The main reason to implement DevOps is to improve the delivery pipeline and integration process by automating these activities.
 As a result, the product gets a shorter time-to-market.
 To achieve this automated release pipeline, the team must acquire specific tools instead of building them from scratch.

 Currently, existing DevOps tools cover almost all stages of continuous delivery, starting from continuous integration environments and ending with containerization and deployment.
-While today some of the processes are still automated with custom scripts, mostly DevOps engineers use various open source products.
-Let’s have a look at the most popular ones:
+While today some of the processes are still automated with custom scripts, mostly DevOps engineers use various products.
+Let’s have a look at the most popular ones.

+Server configuration tools are used to manage and configure servers in DevOps.
+Puppet is one of the most widely used systems in this category.
 Chef is a tool for infrastructure as code management that runs both on cloud and hardware servers.
-Another popular tool in this category is Ansible that automates configuration management, cloud provisioning, and application deployment.
+One more popular solution is Ansible that automates configuration management, cloud provisioning, and application deployment.

 While a DevOps engineer – we’ll discuss this role in more detail below – must operate these tools, the rest of the team also uses them under a DevOps engineer’s facilitation.

 A DevOps Engineer: role and responsibilities

 In the book Effective DevOps by Ryn Daniels and Jennifer Davis, the existence of a specific DevOps person is questioned: “It doesn’t usually make much sense to have a director of DevOps or some other position that puts one person in charge of DevOps.
 DevOps is at its core a cultural movement, and its ideas and principles need to be used throughout entire organizations in order to be effective.”

 Some other DevOps experts partly disagree with this statement.
 They also believe that a team is a key to effectiveness.
 But in this interpretation, a team – including developers, a quality assurance leader, a code release manager, and an automation architect – work under the supervision of a DevOps engineer.